Chemical Substances Control Law (CSCL)

 Japan Amends CSCL List of Chemical Substances Not Requiring Evaluation

-Japan expanded its list of substances exempt from evaluation under the Chemical Substances Control Law (CSCL) on March 31, 2026.
-This update streamlines compliance for manufacturers of specific organic chain low-molecular compounds by removing unnecessary evaluation requirements for low-risk substances.
+Japan expanded its list of substances exempt from evaluation under the Chemical Substances Control Law on March 31, 2026.
+This update streamlines market access for specific organic compounds by removing mandatory evaluation requirements for substances deemed low-risk.

 Japan Publishes Chemical Substance Management Action Plan for Nature-Positive Ver.1.0